 We have a working theory, which we know is true, which explains how you can go from great simplicity to prodigious complexity.
 And finally to the sort of complexity which is capable of designing things, of creating things, of working out how to do things.
 If you suddenly going to insert a designing machine, a creator, an intelligence at the root of the universe you have just undermined your entire enterprise because your entire enterprise has been to explain how you get to something complicated enough to do design. – Richard Dawkins

-It’s unlikely that individuals with a non-dogmatic spiritual outlook adhere to a literal interpretation of the Earth’s creation in seven days or dismiss evolutionary theory.
-However, Dawkins and similar critics may overlook a crucial point: the pursuit of absolute truth is elusive.
+Dawkins and similar critics overlook a crucial point: the pursuit of absolute truth is elusive.
 Even Dawkins’ assertion that “the theory is true” misrepresents the nature of scientific inquiry, which he is undoubtedly aware of.
 Science provides models that explain phenomena until new evidence suggests otherwise.
-The profound questions regarding the existence of time, space, causality, and our place within this framework extend beyond scientific inquiry into the realm of spirituality.
-These questions delve into the essence of being and the universe, inviting a spiritual exploration alongside scientific understanding.
+It mosty works on the basis of falsifiability for demarcation, a concept introduced by Karl Popper (a critic of the inductive theory of science).

 Myths can be very dangerous.
-They misconstrue associations, destroy nuances and advance subconscious theses without a required burden of evidence.
+They misconstrue associations, destroy nuances and advance subconscious theses without the necessary burden of evidence.
 Instead of delivering arguments, they short-circuit the entire argumentative process.
 Myths do not make logical claims but significations (Barthes, 1973).
 For example, calling someone a snake is not a logical conclusion but signifies deceptive behaviour.
 Real snakes, of course, are not significantly more or less deceptive than any other animal.
 But mythological snakes often are and calling someone a snake can be a powerful gesture in our culture.

 Poetry feeds and waters the passions instead of drying them up; she lets them rule, although they ought to be controlled, if mankind are ever to increase in happiness and virtue. – Socrates